Nikola share slump deepens as founder resigns | MarketScreener

 He said the allegations were false and he would defend himself against them.

-The company said that Milton had agreed to give up all of 4.9 million performance-based stock units he was granted last month as well as the option of a two-year consultancy agreement which would have netted him $20 million.
+The company said Milton had agreed to give up all of 4.9 million performance-based stock units he was granted last month, as well as the option of a two-year consultancy agreement which would have netted him $20 million.

-Stock market investors, who have been selling the company's shares for a week, were not convinced, driving the stock down by as much as a third in early deals before it found some support.
+Stock market investors, who have been selling the company's shares for a week, drove the stock down by as much as a third before it found some support.

 Short-sellers betting against the stock collectively made $104 million in Monday's slump, according to data from financial analytics firm S3 Partners.